Peace Corps — Make the Most of Your World

 2. Helping promote a better understanding of Americans on the part of the peoples served.

 3. Helping promote a better understanding of other peoples on the part of all Americans.

-Indiana University employs a campus-based Peace Corps Recruiter who is responsible for providing advice and insight to those interested in Peace Corps service.
-The Recruiter is your face-to-face resource to learn about opportunities with the Peace Corps, the application process, and what the life of a Peace Corps Volunteer entails.
+Vicki Runion is Indiana University’s current campus-based Peace Corps Recruiter.
+She is responsible for providing advice and insight to those interested in Peace Corps service.
+She is your face-to-face resource to learn about opportunities with the Peace Corps, the application process, and what the life of a Peace Corps Volunteer entails.
 The Peace Corps Recruiter is housed within the Walter Center for Career Achievement in Ernie Pyle Hall.